KorfLab/datacore/project_imeter/README.md

 + Intron begin relative to start of gene
 + Intron end relative to start of gene
 + Strand of the gene in the genome
-+ 11 expression values for various tissues
++ 11 expression values (RNA-seq splice junctions) for various tissues
 	+ Aerial
 	+ Carpel
 	+ Dark Grown Seedling